 Welcome to Bill Yarborough’s website!
 Explore it and learn about Bill and his upcoming novel, Memories of MK-ULTRA—inspired by his real-life experiences as a child in the CIA’s MK-ULTRA program.
 Bill is now working to obtain a publisher.
 If you want to learn more or be notifed of the novel’s publishing date, just send Bill a message on the Contact page.

-The second narrative tracks Tommy, Beth, and Curtis as they grow up in rural Maryland, then suburban Texas—unaware of their shocking past in Holtzmann’s MK-ULTRA program.
+The second narrative tracks Tommy, Beth, and Curtis as they grow up in rural Maryland, then suburban Texas—unaware of their past in Holtzmann’s MK-ULTRA program.
 The smart, artistic Beth develops into a rebellious teenager whose search for alternative states of consciousness blends in with the drug-crazed culture of the late 1960s—until her love of books leads her to a career as a science fiction author.
 Gregarious, tough-guy Curtis dreams of joining the military.
-Meanwhile, Tommy, plagued by fears and destructive desires, is concerned about his unquenchable obsession to become President—given his fascination with nuclear war.
+Meanwhile, Tommy, plagued by fears and destructive desires, is concerned about his unquenchable obsession to become President of the United States—given his fascination with nuclear war.
 But he forges ahead, and when he joins the staff of a U.S. congressman, his political career seems set.

 As invisible strings pull the three siblings toward their predetermined futures, their puppet master’s plans are complicated by several individuals, including one of the program’s subjects, a fourteen-year-old Indian boy from a shamanic tribe in Mexico, and Holtzmann’s rash CIA assistant, a former Nazi SS concentration camp officer.

-As much as the story addresses the appalling things powerful people sometimes do—it’s ultimately about psychological and spiritual transformation and the potential evolution of human consciousness.
+As much as the novel series addresses the appalling things powerful people sometimes do—it’s ultimately about psychological and spiritual transformation and the potential evolution of human consciousness.